kfrankot/react-hook-form-yup/README.md

 # react-hook-form-yup

-An extension of `react-hook-form` to improve `yup` schema integration
+Enhances the integration of `yup` schemas into `react-hook-form`.

 ## Description

-This library provides the validation schema state for a field when using the `Controller` component or `useController` hook, so that validation rules can be displayed in the UI.
+This library provides the yup schema state for a field when using the `Controller` component or `useController` hook, so that validation rules can be displayed in the UI.

 ## Installation